baptistebisson/damian-pagination-php/README.md

 // Show the Pagination
 echo $pagination->render();
-// Show the "per page"
+// Show the per page
 echo $pagination->perPageForm();
 ```
 The function "db()" is a return of result of the database connection (PDO instance for example).